The Ultimate Carry-on Packing Guide

 Make sure your important items are easy to reach, so you don’t waste time searching when you need them in a hurry.

-18. Avoid Buying Detergent in the Hotel/Hostel
+18. Avoid Buying Detergent at the Hotel/Hostel

 If you plan to do your laundry while traveling, many accommodations have laundry machines, but you will have to buy detergent, which can be costly, or the machines might only operate with cash, which you might not have.
-Instead, bring Tide Pods or detergent sheets with you.
+Instead, bring tide pods or detergent sheets with you.
 They are super light and compact.

-19. Bring Adapters For International Destinations
+19. Bring Adapters for International Destinations

 It’s important to bring adapters for international destinations to ensure your devices can be used and charged without any issues.
 Before buying the adapter, make sure it will work in the country you are going to, as they might be different based on the destination.
-I highly suggest buying the universal one which has all, so you can use it whenever you go without worrying if it will work there or not.

 20. Weigh Your Carry-on Luggage at Home